Math Calculators

 0.5 : 1

-You need to make pancakes for a family of 8, so you must scale up the given ratio 8 times.
-To do that, you have to multiply both numbers of the initial ratio by 8:
+Since you are cooking for 8 people, you must scale up the given ratio 8 times.
+To do this, simply multiply both numbers of the original ratio by 8:

 0.5 : 1 = (0.5 × 8) : (1 × 8) = 4 : 8